tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_pnp_calibrator.md

   - The boards are not appropriate (are bent).
   - The boards moved too much while calibrating.
   - The lidar detections were not very good.
 Try collecting detections in areas where there is more resolution.
+  - There are some outliers when the user forces the calibrator to detect far-away lidar tags or the quality of the lidar is not good for lidartag detection.